StephenBanbury/jekyll-blank-template/_posts/2019-02-17-week-three-app-jam.markdown

 **One small step forwards, but the treasure in sight is starting to lose its lustre**<br>
-Having reviewed this process after making a start on mapping an idea for one of the possible games, I decided it would be appear to be too much to try to build a suite of games at this stage.
-I believe that simply showing the possibility of creating a suite, for now, is enough.
-I have found that it doesn't take long to confirm the suspicion that it would be easy to underestimate the amount of work involved in realising such an ambitious target.<br>
+Having reviewed this process after making a start on mapping an idea for one of the possible games, I have decided it would be appear to be too much to try to build a suite of games at this stage.
+I believe that, for now, simply showing the _possibility_ of creating a suite is enough.
+I have found that it hasn't taken long to confirm the suspicion that it would be all too easy to underestimate the amount of work involved in realising such an ambitious target.
+At least, it is ambitious for me.
+With more experience of this kind of creative development activity and, of course, the app jam concept itself, I would hope to be
+ 1. able to work faster
+ 2. have a better idea of what I will need to do next
+ 3. know how to manage my own expectations

-The main reason for trying to take on several small apps in a suite, is a concern that the single idea I've spent most of the time on is actually not as interesting as I'd like it to be, or thought it would be.
-It may be neither **exciting** enough as a game nor **interesting** enough as an intellectual excercise.
+The main reason for trying to take on several small apps in a suite, stems from my concern that the single idea I've spent most of the time on is actually _not as interesting as I'd like or thought it would be_.
+Maybe it is neither _exciting_ enough as a game nor _interesting_ enough as an intellectual excercise.
 However, it is difficult to know, at this stage, if this will ultimately turn out to be true.

 Perhaps, if the relatively simple idea behind the games are embellished by clever game-play that graphically represents the progress players are making in an interesting, creative and aesthetically-pleasing way, then the game will be bestowed with more appeal, appearing to be more unique and able to stand on their own.
 <br><br>
 **Making the game-play more interesting**<br>
 A selection of ideas for making a fairly stayed intellectual game into something that may have a bit more of a buzz about it..<br>